drakedu/colorful-bias/README.md

 ### Multivariate Mixed-Effects Model

 Fitting our reduced-scale multivariate mixed-effects model with 1000 draws and 2 chains took 3 hours.
 For our particular run, our randomly selected subset of metrics consisted of `NIQE`, `PSNR`, and `MUSIQ`.
+PyMC reported that the effective sample size per chain was smaller than 100 for some parameters, which was expected given our limited image dataset.

 ## Limitations